 Kite surfing is rapidly becoming one of the most popular water sports in the world.
 Because the sport uses a board combined with the power of a giant controllable kite to propel you across the surface of the water, anyone who has previously tried windsurfing, wakeboarding, surfing, snowboarding or paragliding will have a head start.

-Beginners, however, are well looked after, learning to fly by using trainer kites on the beach before progressing to 'body drag' sessions in the water.
+Beginners are well looked after too, learning to fly by using trainer kites on the beach before progressing to 'body drag' sessions in the water.
 This refers to the act of being pulled along without assuming a standing position, by lying on your stomach on the water to become familiar with the kite and the traction generated.
 Your instructor follows behind on a jetski or boat.

 The third stage involves a wakeboard lesson if your board skills are minimal, which will ease you into the transition to a kite board.
 Once up on the board you'll be taught the correct way to stand, how to pilot the kite, working with the wind, how to turn and much more.